Skip to content

 Blade gaps – Blade gap at level 1 = 0.38 mm (nice and mild), 2 = 0.56 mm, 3 = 0.71, 4 = 0.84 mm, 5 = 0.
 94 mm (aggressive).

-The Merkur Progress offers five different settings or blade gap adjustments from very mild (number 1) to more aggressive (number 5).
-While I do try to keep razor recommendations geared toward mild razors, the Progress is very mild on the first setting, and the option of stepping up to get a closer shave is available.
+The Merkur Progress offers five different settings or blade gap adjustments, ranging from very mild (setting 1) to more aggressive (setting 5).
+While I do try to keep razor recommendations geared toward mild razors, the Progress is very mild on its first setting, and the option to step up to a closer shave is available.

-Two-handle length options cover those who like a shorter handle and those who prefer longer.
-You can compare the short handle model (500 model) with the Merkur 34C and the long handle (510 model) with the King C Gillette Razor.
+Two-handle length options cover those who like a shorter handle and those who prefer a longer one.
+You can compare the short-handle model (500 model) with the Merkur 34C and the long-handle (510 model) with the King C Gillette Razor.

 This razor was first made and sold back in the 1950s.
-It has a proven positive track record and is still going strong today.
+It has a proven positive track record and remains strong to this day.

 Shaving Experience–